laura-rieger/deep-explanation-penalization/readme.md

-Official code for using / reproducing CDEP from the paper "[Interpretations are useful: penalizing explanations to align neural networks with prior knowledge](https://arxiv.org/abs/1909.13584)".
-This code allows one to regularize interpretations (computed via contextual decomposition) to improve neural networks (trained in pytorch).
+Official code for using / reproducing CDEP from the paper *Interpretations are useful: penalizing explanations to align neural networks with prior knowledge* (ICML 2020 [pdf](https://arxiv.org/abs/1909.13584)).
+This code regularizes interpretations (computed via contextual decomposition) to improve neural networks (trained in pytorch).

 *Note: this repo is actively maintained.
 For any questions please file an issue.*